HasangerGames/suroi-wiki/README.md

 ```

 ## Development
-To start a local development server, run `pnpm dev`, then go to https://127.0.0.1:3000 in your browser.
+To start a local development server, run `pnpm watch:server`, then go to https://127.0.0.1:3000 in your browser.

 ## Production
-To build for production, run `pnpm build`.
-To start the server, run `pnpm start`.
+To start the server, run `pnpm server`.